 Our academic team have a wide range of backgrounds with expertise in Fine Art, Photography, Film, Public Art, Performance, Curatorship, Critical Theory, Art History, Philosophy and Criticism, residencies and commissions.
 All members of staff are practicing artists, writers or theorists and members of Research Groups.
-They have extensive experience of working and exhibiting internationally, including the Museum of Fine Art Boston USA, SOFA New York and Chicago, FLICAM China, Saatchi Gallery London, The National Art School Sydney and RMIT Australia.

 This stage is an opportunity to reflect on your creative practice, investigate and evaluate strategic approaches, and produce a body of practical work that demonstrates your research.
 You are encouraged to develop your ability to contextualise and critique your work and the work of others.
 You are supported in this by studying contemporary debates and theories that will help to underpin your practice.